GregoryInnovo/learning/README.md

-# learning
+# learning tests web

-- main: show all the examples
+## Capture screen

-- mongo-api: Example API RESTFUL with mongodb
+- Access to ./captureScreen and open the index.html